colinspear/blog/content/posts/cleaning-business-licenses.md

 disqus: false
 ---

-In this post, I uniquely identify Vancouver Businesses [link here](https://opendata.vancouver.ca/explore/dataset/business-licences).
-This is the first post in a series on building an end to end machine learning product.
-At the end of this journey, I hope to have a MLOps / CICD flavoured web app that will help aspiring Vancouver business owners decide if opening their business is a good idea.
+This is the first post in a series on building an end to end machine learning tool using [Vancouver Businesses License data](https://opendata.vancouver.ca/explore/dataset/business-licences) from Vancouver's [Open Data Portal](https://opendata.vancouver.ca/pages/home/).
+V0 will be a trained model, served up to a website with a simple front end where aspiring Vancouver business owners can plug in some information about their business and get back a success likelihood score[^1] that can help them decide if opening their business is a good idea.

-Now, uniquely identifying Vancouver Businesses sure doesn't sound very sexy, but it is a very real and important part of the process since all new data that gets incorporated into the model down the road is going to have to go through this same process.
-And if we can't properly identify businesses, we can't well say much about them.
+Data cleaning has been getting some attention lately (e.g. [here](http://veekaybee.github.io/2021/03/26/data-ghosts/), [here](https://twitter.com/beeonaposy/status/1353735905962577920) and [here](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/0d556e45afc54afeb2eb6b51a9bc1827b9961ff4.pdf)), so while cleaning the data sure doesn't sound very sexy, it is a very real and important part of the process as anybody who has worked with real word data can attest.
+Our model is only as good as our data, so it's vital that we get it nice and shiny.

+One other quick note about this before we bust out the elbow grease.
+In this case, the exercise became mostly about two things: 1) identifying unique businesses and 2) capturing when businesses shuttered without reporting it to the city.
+The first is important because if we can't identify businesses, we can't well say much about them.
+The second is what we're going to build our target from, so it's really the most important bit of information we've got.
+Other than this, the data starts out pretty clean (consistent formats, not so many missing values, decent documentation, etc.), so let's count our blessings :)

-The first thing I will do[^1] is load our data and take a cursory look at what's in it:
+The first thing I will do[^2] is load our data and take a cursory look at what's in it:

 ```python
 import pandas as pd